Listing SERVICE FOR MOVING COMPANIES

 If, and that's a big if, you are following your agreements in this Terms And Conditions Of Use page, and if you have to pay a damage or other loss claim, AGMC will pay half of that claim.
 However, if you are not compliant with your agreements in this page, AGMC does NOT owe half of your damage or loss claim, and it's all on YOU!

-You agree to take a picture of each load wall that your company builds, or each load-wall that you unload if your company didn't load, and text these load wall pictures to AGMC right as each picture is taken, right away, not just later.
+You agree to take a picture of each load wall that your company builds, and each load-wall that you unload if your company didn't load those walls, and text these load wall pictures to AGMC right as each picture is taken, right away, not just later.
 That includes how everything is loaded, flat loads and stand alone items, not just upright walls.
 These pictures serve many critical purposes.
 They help address and combat customer loss claims, they document the property inventory, they satisfy insurance requirements, they can be shown to customers to earn credit for the quality of your work, they allow AGMC to help spot problems that could be corrected, they can be used for training purposes, they can be used to help get you certified, and they can be shown to the customer to prove that no space was wasted in the truck.
+When unloading another company's load, the load-wall pictures can help prove pre-existing damage if any is found later (removing blame from us), and are critical for helping the customer with their damage claims against their loading company.
+The pictures are half the job.

-Not taking and texting these pictures exposes AGMC to additional needless liability, is a Breach Of Contract, and so results in a Breach Of Contract penalty of raising your AGMC Booking Fee for a job to 40% of the labor fee, which is $22/mhr on $55/hr jobs.
+Not taking and texting these pictures exposes AGMC to additional needless liability, sometimes a huge liability, and is a Breach Of Contract, and so results in a Breach Of Contract penalty of raising your AGMC Booking Fee for a job to 40% of the labor fee, which is $22/mhr on $55/hr jobs.
+Don't breach this contract requirement.

 It's not even remotely worth it for you to try to make five or ten dollars from only a few minutes of hourly labor pay by risking the loss of YOUR five or ten thousand dollars in potential damage claims when moving a very high value item.
 So, you contract to NOT move any single thing that risks more than $2,000 worth of damage to the house or anything else, without you first getting a Liability Disclaimer, (or getting paid for additional insurance).